UN experts seek urgent release of Liu Xiaobo’s widow

 A friend who recently spoke to her by telephone said in May that she was losing hope of leaving the country.

-In the past, Chinese dissidents have been allowed to leave the country and take up residence in a willing Western nation.
+In the past, Chinese dissidents have been allowed to leave and take up residence in a willing Western nation.

 Confidante of China’s President Xi Jinping told Liu Xia in February she might soon be set free: sources